060205b/langchain-nutrition-agent-with-observability/README.md

 # 🤖 LangChain-Powered Nutrition Agent with LangSmith Observability

-This project is an **AI-powered backend application** that provides personalized meal plans using large language models, vector similarity search, and nutritional data.
-Built with **LangChain**, **OpenAI**, and **FAISS**, the app intelligently recommends meals tailored to user input like age, weight, and dietary preferences.
+This project is an AI-powered backend application that provides personalized meal suggestions using large language models, vector similarity search, and nutritional data.
+Built with LangChain, OpenAI, and FAISS, the app intelligently recommends meals based on user input like age, weight, and dietary preferences.

-The goal is to demonstrate a real-world **AI orchestration system**, where a user’s input is transformed into meal recommendations using a vector database and a question-answering chain.
-The frontend is intentionally kept minimal to emphasize the **backend intelligence** and **LLM workflow design**.
+The goal is to demonstrate a real-world AI orchestration system, where a user’s input is transformed into relevant food suggestions by querying a nutrition-based vector database through a question-answering chain.
+The frontend is intentionally kept minimal to emphasize the backend intelligence and LLM workflow design.**.

 > ⚠️ Note: The frontend is intentionally minimal — the core focus is on **AI agent integration**, data handling, and vector search logic rather than UI/UX.